cj555/cj555.github.io/about.md

 ### Study

-I'm trying to be a lifelong learner.
+I want to be a lifelong learner.
 I believe that

 > Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.